How Money Printing Has Suppressed Volatility

 Stocks stay expensive: Traditional measures like price-to-earnings ratios have gotten much higher than historical averages and just stay there.
 The market can look “overpriced” forever as long as the money keeps flowing.

-Price discovery breaks down: With fewer people actually analyzing companies and more money going into passive funds, the market gets worse at figuring out what stocks are truly worth.
+Price discovery breaks down: With fewer people actually analyzing companies and more money going into index funds, the market gets worse at figuring out what stocks are truly worth.
 Prices reflect the flow of money more than the actual value of the businesses.

 Calm before the storm: Just because we don’t see crashes doesn’t mean risk has gone away.
 It might be building up quietly.
 If the flow of money ever reverses (like when baby boomers retire and start selling), things could unravel quickly.